mahunter14/automated-metadata-generation/docs/source/making_metadata/installation.rst

 This is a beta library, so the only installation is a development install.
 To install:

- 1. clone the code repository `git clone https://github.com/USGS-Astrogeology/automated-metadata-generation`
+ 1. Clone the code repository `git clone https://github.com/USGS-Astrogeology/automated-metadata-generation`
  2. `cd` into the repository
- 3. and create a conda environment using `conda create -n amg -f environment.yml`
+ 3. Create a conda environment using `conda create -n amg -f environment.yml`
- 4. then activate the conda environment `conda activate amg`
+ 4. Activate the conda environment `conda activate amg`
- 5. install this library `python setup.py develop`
+ 5. Install this library `python setup.py develop`

 Development Installation
 ========================